-Observation 3: It is not specified in TS 23.288 that whether the NWDAF may use the Generic Provisioning MnS to have access to the information provided by OAM.
+Observation 4: It is not specified in TS 23.288 that whether the NWDAF may use the Generic Provisioning MnS to have access to the information provided by OAM.

-It is straight forward that if the NWDAF may act as the Generic Provisioning MnS consumer，based on the Observation1 and 2, the issue being discussed on providing cell energySaving Status information to NWDAF will be addressed.
+It is straight forward that if the NWDAF may act as the Generic Provisioning MnS consumer，based on the Observation1, 2 and 3, the issue being discussed on providing cell energySaving Status information to NWDAF has the possibility to be addressed.

 In order to further investigate this potential solution that may address the aforesaid issue, we have the following proposals:

 Proposal 1: From SA5’s point of view, the NWDAF may act as the Generic Provisioning MnS consumer.
+However, the necessary knowledge, such as the knowledge of the NRM MIB, is required for the NWDAF to get the correct cell energySaving state information from the NRM attributes retrieved via this MnS.

 Proposal 2: An LS may be sent to SA2 to ask for further clarification on whether NWDAF may use the Generic Provisioning management service to have access to the information provided by OAM.